SahithiSriVarshiniKaruparthi-art/Object-Measurement-app/README.md

 - **Media Files**: Stored in app's Documents directory
 - **Depth Data**: Saved as JSON for easy parsing
 - **Metadata**: Persisted using UserDefaults with Codable

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Built with SwiftUI and ARKit
-- Uses Apple's LiDAR sensor technology
-- Inspired by professional measurement tools

-## 📧 Contact

-For questions or support, please open an issue on GitHub.

----

-**Note**: This app requires a physical LiDAR-equipped device for full functionality.
-The iOS Simulator does not support LiDAR features.